Damp, mould, broken boilers, safety certificates, and claiming compensation when a landlord won't fix your home.

 EPC rating obligations landlord UK tenant rights explained.
 What the current law requires, what changes by 2030, and what you can do if your landlord fails.

-The Fitness for Human Habitation Act 2018 lets UK tenants sue landlords directly for disrepair.
-Learn what counts as unfit, what compensation you can claim.
+The Homes (Fitness for Human Habitation) Act 2018 lets tenants in England sue a landlord directly for an unfit home.
+Here is what counts as unfit and what you can claim.

 The housing disrepair protocol UK tenant process explained step by step.
 Letters, timelines, expert reports, and what happens if your landlord ignores you.

-What landlords must do under UK electrical safety law, what tenants can claim when they don't, and how to check if your landlord is compliant in 2026.
+What landlords must do under UK electrical safety law, how council enforcement works when they don't, and which adjacent claims an electrical failure tends to travel with.

 Your landlord must fix a broken boiler within 24-48 hours.
 Know your legal rights, how to escalate, and what compensation you can claim in the UK.

-A complete guide to claiming disrepair compensation under Section 11 of the Landlord and Tenant Act 1985, including what counts as disrepair, compensation amounts, and Awaab's Law changes.
+A complete guide to claiming disrepair compensation under Section 11 of the Landlord and Tenant Act 1985, including what counts as disrepair, compensation amounts, and where Awaab's Law does and doesn't apply.

 Awaab's Law does not yet cover private renters in England.
 Here is what it requires of social landlords now, when the private rented sector extension is expected, and the rights private tenants can use today.